A quick guide to Scrum roles and responsibilities

-Your team might not know the amount of work needed upfront and need the flexibility to change course once they know more.
-Scrum offers a lightweight approach with the three Scrum roles to provide some structure to this complex, ever-changing, and often annoying world.
+Your team might not know the amount of work needed upfront and can require the flexibility to change course once they know more.
+Scrum offers a lightweight approach with the three Scrum roles to provide some structure to this complex and ever-changing world.

 Role 1.
 Scrum Master: Definition and Responsibilities

 What is the role of Scrum Master in Agile?
-Scrum Masters help the product group to learn and successfully apply Scrum for reaching all business values.
-They do whatever is in their power to help the Product Owner, team and the whole company be efficient.
+Scrum Masters help the product group to learn and successfully apply Scrum to reach all business values.
+They do whatever is in their power to help the Product Owner, team, and the whole company become efficient.
 A Scrum Master is not a team manager, a project manager, or a team lead.
 He/she serves the Team, helping to remove impediments, protecting team players from outside interference, and helping them to adopt Agile development practices.

-Scrum Masters coached, educate and guide the Product Owner, team, and the rest of the company in the appropriate use of Scrum.
-They choose a powerful Scrum software capable to supports Scrum project management.
+Scrum Masters coach, educate, and guide the Product Owner, team, and the rest of the company in the appropriate use of Scrum.
+They choose a powerful Scrum software capable of supporting Scrum project management.

 An effective Scrum Master ensures everyone follows the Scrum practices.
 He/she performs the following duties:

-- Facilitates and act as a servant leader who demands self-organization from the development team and encourages them.
+- Facilitates and acts as a servant leader who demands self-organization from the development team and encourages them.

 - Enables close cooperation across all roles and functions.

-- Removes impediments, letting the team focus on the work and follow Scrum practices.
+- Removes impediments, letting the team focus on work and follow Scrum practices.

 - Addresses resource issues and disobedience of Scrum practices.

-- Act as an influential leader and coach who does not do direct command and control.
+- Acts as an influential leader and coach who does command or control directly.